Alzheimer’s and Nature Therapy: Connecting With The Outdoors

 Nature therapy has been found to have positive effects on improving mood and emotional well-being in this population.

-One study conducted by Wang et al. (2016) found that regular exposure to nature significantly improved sleep quality in individuals with Alzheimer’s Disease, leading to enhanced emotional well-being.
+One study conducted by Wang et al. (2016) found that regular exposure to nature significantly improved in individuals with Alzheimer’s Disease, leading to enhanced emotional well-being.

 Another study by González et al. (2018) revealed that engaging in nature-based activities facilitated social interaction among individuals with Alzheimer’s Disease, promoting a sense of belonging and connectedness.